OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 - [this is a demo version of Octopus Deploy](https://demo.octopus.com/)
 - [this is an instance with sample projects](https://samples.octopus.app/)

 Use these instances as sandbox environments to play with once you have understood the basics.
 We encourage trial and experimentation.
-If there are any samples you would like to see, please let us know vis support or slack.
+We would love it if you could let us know via support or slack if there are any samples you would like to see.

-We hope that this overview has given you a useful overview for getting started with Octopus Deploy.
-Octopus Deploy covers a large software surface area and we want the new user experience to be beneficial but also effective.
-We want to to accurately evaluate whether Octopus Deploy is right for you, and if it is, we want to give you all the resources you require to solve your CI/CD problems faster.
-Our support team is always here to help and we look forward to helping you achieve your CI/CD goals!
+We hope that this overview has given you a helpful overview for getting started with Octopus Deploy.
+Octopus Deploy covers a large software surface area, and we want the new user experience to be beneficial and effective.
+We want you to test whether Octopus Deploy is right for you and if it is, we want to give you all the resources you need to solve your CI/CD problems faster.
+Our support team is always here to help, and we look forward to helping you achieve your CI/CD goals!